 Freight carriers are the individuals or companies that transport goods to their destination on behalf of a shipper.
 Shippers are the companies that have or make the goods needing to be shipped.
 The type of freight carrier you use depends on what they ship.
 For example, cargo and sometimes standard airlines carry air freight.
 Ocean carriers transport freight by sea, which covers most international shipments.
 Trucks and sometimes trains carry ground cargo.
 Even within a given country, both air and ground freight carriers ship from one place to another.

 Some freight can ship in intermodal containers or vehicles, including non-perishable manufactured goods, perishable goods packed in insulated containers, and frozen or refrigerated items packed in temperature-controlled reefer containers.
 This kind of freight can go from one mode of transport to another without being unloaded or handled until it reaches its destination.
-Freight brokers often facilitate these cargo types so there’s one point of contact handling shipment logistics from end to end.
+Freight brokers often facilitate these cargo types, so one point of contact handles shipment logistics from end to end.

 Freight carrier vs. freight broker

 Freight carriers usually own their vehicles.
 Smaller freight carriers typically have 1-5 vehicles.
 Larger carriers own entire fleets made up of ships, planes, trucks, or a combination.
-A freight broker does not need to own any freight vehicles.
-In fact, they don’t handle the freight at all.
+A freight broker does not need to own any freight vehicles since they don’t actually handle the freight at all.
 Brokers serve as the communication connection between the freight carrier and the shipper.

 Brokers usually do business with multiple carriers.
-They know where their routes, their freight terminal locations, and the current rates in different areas.
-The broker helps the shipper move freight from one location to another, sometimes using more than one carrier or mode of freight transport.
+They know their routes, freight terminal locations, and the current rates in different areas.
+The broker helps the shipper move freight from one place to another, sometimes using more than one carrier or mode of freight transport.

-The broker serves as the contact for the shipper and the freight carrier(s) who physically transport the goods.
+The broker serves as the contact for the shipper and the freight carrier(s) who are physically transporting the goods.
 Carriers and shippers don’t interact directly.
 Instead, the broker handles the communication between the two.